amckennafoster/figshare-api-workshop.github.io/docs/resources/get-review-items.md

 # Get metadata for items in review

 There are several API endpoints that provide <a href="https://docs.figshare.com/#account_institution_curations" target="_blank">review/curation information</a>.
-Reviewers can sort and inspect items in for review through the GUI.
+Reviewers can sort and inspect items in review through the GUI.
 But maybe you'd like to see a spreadsheet of the metadata for items that have a 'pending' status for review.
 This <a href="https://colab.research.google.com/drive/1vATcAQfK2hEuX-UYAutrj5iQnAoL6Hfn?usp=sharing" target="_blank">Google Colab notebook</a> (also available as a <a href="https://github.com/amckennafoster/figshare-api-scripts/blob/main/download-metadata-admin/RETRIEVE-ITEMS-IN-REVIEW.ipynb" target="_blank">Jupyter notebook</a>) does just that.
 Be sure to use an admin token (not just a reviewer account token).

 Here are the steps in that notebook:

 1. Retrieve a list of items with pending status in review
-2. Visit each item and retrieve all the metadata
+2. Visit each item and retrieve all the metadata.
+Also add the owner name and email.
 3. Create a spreadsheet and do some formatting: dates, authors, add item owner, separate out custom fields.
 4. Save the spreadsheet